EdASalazar/choosewisely/README.md

 ## How to Play

-_Choose Wisely_ functions like many of versions of the very popular Minesweeper.
+_Choose Wisely_ functions like many versions of the very popular game Minesweeper.

 Randomly placed on the board are **booby traps** (aka mines in Minesweeper).
 You, as Indiana Jones, must avoid the traps while collecting all the non-booby trapped tiles.

-You have two advantes, beside your own cunning and rugged good looks, the tile flood and the flag.
+You have two advantages, besides your own cunning and rugged good looks, the _tile flood_ and the _flag_.

-**The flag** is used if you suspet that a trap is hiding under a tile.
+**The flag** is used when you suspet that a trap is hiding under a tile.
 Just right click that tile.
 It is now flagged.
 You won't accidently trigger the trap and your own demise.

 Start the game by clicking any square.
-If the square is near a trap or traps it will tell.
+If the square is near a trap or traps it will tell you.
 There will be a number.
 The number tells you how many traps it is touching.

->**Strategy Tip:** take your time and make use of all the data the board is giving you to flag where you think the traps are.
+>**Strategy Tip:** take your time and make use of all the data the board is giving you.
+Flag where you think the traps are.

 As you carefully click you will run into tiles that do not touch any traps.
 These tiles will cause a **flood** of tiles to be revealed.
 The flood won't stop until the furthest tiles out are all touching at least one trap.